Tokugawa Ieyasu: Aftermath of Sekigahara battle

 On September 20, Ieyasu entered Otsu castle, where he welcomed and met with Kyōnyo, the head of Hongan-ji temple at that time, with Kanamori Nagachika as an intermediary.
 He met Ieyasu again the following year (1601), and Ieyasu visited Kyōnyo on July 5 and August 16.
 However, for the rest of 1601, the relationship between them grew worse as Kyōnyo was accused of pro-Mitsunari sympathy.
 It was only in February 1602 that the communication between Ieyasu with Kyōnyo opened again.
 This was after the intercession from aide Honda Masanobu, where the three of them discussed the condition of the Hongan-ji temple development after the split of the sect into two factions.
 Ieyasu worried the strife within the temple could affect the stability of Japan after the Sekigahara war.

 In 1602, Ieyasu changed his surname from "Minamoto" to "Fujiwara".
 The reason for this changing was because Emperor Go-Yōzei wanted to appoint Ieyasu to be a court noble.
 However, there was no precedent in the Tokugawa bloodline as the Minamoto clan which Ieyasu ancestry claimed, was a samurai clan rather than a noble family.
 To resolve this problem, a fabrication was made that said the Tokugawa clan also descended from Fujiwara clan, which was a noble family.
 By changing his name to Fujiwara, Ieyasu was able to be appointed to the rank of Junior Fifth Rank.
 (Note: This predecent was found in a letter from Konoe Motohisa dated February 20, 1602 (Keicho 7).
-The circumstances surrounding Ieyasu's change of surname were similar with a previous case, when he changed from "Matsudaira" to "Tokugawa" in a letter dated December 3, 1566 (Eiroku 9) from Maehisa Konoe (Konoe Family Documents).)
+The circumstances surrounding Ieyasu's change of surname were similar to a previous case, when he changed from "Matsudaira" to "Tokugawa" in a letter dated December 3, 1566 (Eiroku 9) from Maehisa Konoe (Konoe Family Documents).)